oliverwilms/audit-consolidator/README.md

 %SYS>w ##class(otw.audit.AuditExportTask).RunNow()
 1

-The Audit Export creates an XML file.
+The Audit Export creates an XML file and stores it in the mgr directory: /usr/irissys/mgr

 I created a persistent consolidator class to hold the audit data from ALL my IRIS instances.

 ## Consolidator Import Task